What is Safer Internet Day & How Can I Keep My Child Safe?

 • Keep the lines of communication open with your child about online safety.
 Share relevant news stories with your children about online dangers to ensure that they are aware of the risks and dangers online.
 It is important that you children have knowledge and are educated in order to keep them safe.

-• Use protective softwares on your child’s computers.
+• Use protective software on your child’s computers.
 Software like ProtectMe can keep you informed on whether or not your child comes in contact with any risks while playing online games on their PC.
 It is important that parents be able to gain insights into their child’s gaming safety when they spend so much time gaming online.
 Kids can easily communicate with strangers and predators online with very little awareness.
 Keep your children safe by adding a protective measure like ProtectMe to their computer.

 Additional resources